 NRS 281.121 requires reimbursement to persons purchasing and wearing uniforms in order to perform their duties.
 There are exceptions where uniform allowance is included in category 01, Personnel Services, rather than category 29.
-Please refer to Uniform Allowance in Section II - Outline of Workflow of these budget instructions for detailed information on budgeting for uniform allowances.
+Please refer to Uniform Allowance section of this budget manual for detailed information on budgeting for uniform allowances.